This feature is currently on general release for clients in the UK and Germany/Austria/Switzerland, for deliveries within the EU.

 - Non-personalized vouchers - The same code will be added to each visual (and to each variation of the visual).
 You simply enter the code in the interface and choose a value for the discount in real terms (€) or a discount (%).

-When you have uploaded your visuals and vouchers, click Continue To Summary.
+When you have uploaded your visuals and vouchers, continue to Summary.

 On the Summary page you will see all the settings you have just configured and can edit each of them if you wish.
 You will also see the final cost of the campaign.

-When you are certain that your campaign has been properly prepared, click Book Automation to launch it.
+When you are certain that your campaign has been properly prepared, click Activate to launch it.

-By clicking Book Automation you are entering a binding agreement with our technology provider and will be charged by them for the printing and postage of the materials.
+By clicking Activate you are entering a binding agreement with our technology provider and will be charged by them for the printing and postage of the materials.

 Adding Direct Mail to an automated program